turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 Here are the must haves:
 * Professional photo
 * Description -- *how can you tell your story here?*
-* 1 project -- in M4, keep in mind that you'll need to include 3 projects
+* 2-3 projects
+   * Show a variety: paired, team, individual

-Check out some examples of how others have created their [portfolios](https://www.turing.io/alumni).
+Check out some examples of how others have created their [portfolios](https://alumni.turing.io).

+For the last quarter, 4 alumni identified that their employers found them through the Turing alumni page.

 ### Closing
-Find another person in the room to introduce yourself in a few sentences using the new story you've been developing.
-The more you practice telling your story, the better you'll get.

-#### Looking Ahead
-Your next PD session is on the [Flower Exercise](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/flower_exercise.md) from the book *What Color is Your Parachute?* This exercise is all about diving into different aspects of your character, goals, and values to more fully understand what you're looking for in this new career.
+* What are you taking away from today's session?